William Lyon Mackenzie: Municipal politics

 In 1834, York changed its name to Toronto and held elections for its first city council.
 Mackenzie ran to be an alderman on the council to represent St. David's Ward.
-He won the election on March 27, 1834, with 148 votes, the highest among all candidates for alderman in the city.
+He won the election on March 27, 1834, with 148 votes, the largest vote tally of all candidates for alderman in the city.
 The other aldermen chose him to be Toronto's first mayor by a vote of 10–8.
 The city council and Mackenzie approved a tax increase to build a boardwalk along King Street despite citizen backlash.
 He designed the first coat of arms for Toronto and presided as a judge for the city's Police Court, which heard cases of drunkenness and disorderly conduct, physical abuse of children and spouses and city bylaw violations.
 Mackenzie chose the newly built market buildings as Toronto's city hall and moved the offices of The Advocate into a southern wing of the complex.

 In July 1834, Toronto declared a second cholera outbreak.
 Mackenzie chaired the Toronto Board of Health in his role as mayor, which was tasked to implement the city's response to the outbreak.
 The board was divided between the Tories and the Reformers and they argued over Mackenzie's alleged interference with the work of health officers.
 He remained on the board when it restructured two weeks after the start of the outbreak, although he was no longer its chairman.
 He brought people to the hospital until he was also infected with the disease and remained in his home until he recovered later that year.

 Mackenzie declined the nomination for alderman in the 1835 municipal election, printing in his paper that he wanted to focus on provincial politics.
-Reformers included him on their ticket for the election, and he received the fewest votes in his ward.
+Reformers included him on their slate for the election.
+However he received the fewest votes in his ward.